From Snakes To Spikes, Reporters Reveal Trump's Extreme Border Proposals

 According to Davis and Shear, Trump sees a border wall as something more than a physical barrier.
 "The wall, in his view, should not just be a structure that would stop people on the other side, but that anybody who tried to climb it would be hurt severely," Shear says.

-To that end, they say, the president has proposed electrifying the wall, or topping it with spikes and sharp concertina wire that would cut anyone who tried to climb it.
+To that end, they say, the president has proposed electrifying the wall or topping it with spikes and sharp concertina wire that would cut anyone who tried to climb it.
 He once suggested to now former Homeland Security Secretary Kirstjen Nielsen that the wall be painted a "flat black" that would heat up in the sun and burn anyone who touched it.

 "At one point, he actually publicly said that when migrants would throw rocks at the military or the border guards, that the military should just respond with rifles, implying that they should just kill them in response," Shear told Fresh Air.

-Shear notes that when aides told Trump they could not respond to rock throwing with lethal force, the president backed down — but only slightly.
+Shear notes that when aides told Trump that they could not respond to rock throwing with lethal force, the president backed down — but only slightly.

-Terry Gross' full interview with Julie Hirschfeld Davis and Michael Shear will air on Fresh Air Thursday.
+Terry Gross' full interview with Julie Hirschfeld Davis and Michael Shear will air on Fresh Air on Thursday.
 The New York Times published an excerpt of Border Wars on Oct.
 1.